drygnet-homeserver/portainer/README.md

 # portainer
-to manage the containers from a browser
+to manage the containers from a browser.